mae3301/mae3301.github.io/_posts/2023-07-23-magic-squares.md

 ## Final Words

 3301 certainly seemed to be teaching solvers how to calculate gematria sums in 2013 and 2014.
-The magic square in section of the LP was part of that education and remains a tantalizing clue.
-It is unclear if the gematria sum can help to solve *Liber Primus*. . .
+The magic square in section 3 of *Liber Primus* was part of that education and remains a tantalizing clue.
+However, given their limitations, it is unclear if gematria sums can help to decrypt the remainder of  *Liber Primus*.

-And yet!
-Solver Jon46 has alerted me to the presence of some key magic square words in the Blake poem "The Book of Urizen" so I will perhaps continue my quixotic journey with an examination of that text.